vatlab/sos/doc/sos_format_v1.md

 title = 'Result for the first sample {} is invalid'.format(sample_names[0])
 ```

-but string interpolation is recommended for large scripts because it is easier to use.
+but string interpolation is recommended for multi-line scripts because it is easier to read.

 Because a SoS script can include scripts in different languages with different sigils (special characters used to enclose expression), **SoS allows the use of different sigils** in the script.
 Whereas the default sigil (`${ }`) has to be used for global variables, other sigils can be used for different sections of the script.
 For example